 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- An understanding of theoretical issues in archaeology, and an ability to identify and analyse archaeological fauna.
+Students who successfully complete this paper will gain an understanding of theoretical issues in archaeology, and an ability to identify and analyse archaeological fauna.